Reighvhen/FM-radio-w-esp32-project/V3/V3.3/notes.md

   </ul>
   This is fundamentally different from V3.2 — we are not telling the RDA5807M chip to change its volume digitally.
-We are physically controlling how much audio signal the amplifier receives as input.
+We are physically controlling how much audio signal the amplifier receives as input. <i> (The audio signal is a voltage signal.
+When the RDA5807M outputs audio on LOUT and ROUT, it's outputting a varying voltage that represents the audio waveform — the voltage goes up and down at audio frequencies, and those variations are what carries the sound information.) </i>
 </p>

 <h3>Why rx.setVolume(4) is Hardcoded</h3>